 Why did I pick Moonlight Beach?
 I have been coming to this beach for over 30 years, and I yearned for familiarity.

-Moonlight Beach is centrally located, so I was able to walk south for 2 miles toward Swami’s as well as 2 miles north to Beacon’s Beach.
+Moonlight Beach is centrally located, so I was able to walk south for 2 miles toward Swami’s and 2 miles north to Beacon’s Beach.

 Walking South on D-Street Beach and Boneyards